rubenvoss/devops-rails/rails_continuous_integration.md

       - name: Set up database schema
         run: bin/rails db:schema:load
       # Add or replace test runners here
+      # this runs all system tests, if you want to add other tests, just add a name and run step
       - name: Run system tests
         run: bin/rails test:system
 ```